-AFD IS AN INTERESTING CASE FOR LIBERAL CIRCLES, BECAUSE IT WAS INITIALLY A PRO-MARKET, PRO-AMERICAN, AND PRO-NATO PARTY
+AFD

+IS AN INTERESTING

+CASE FOR LIBERAL

+CIRCLES, BECAUSE

+IT WAS INITIALLY

+A PRO-MARKET,

+PRO-AMERICAN,

+AND PRO-NATO

+PARTY

 Alexander Gauland, the then vice president of AfD, was a guest at the Russian embassy in Berlin and took a trip to Russia in 2015, financed by Konstantin Malofeev, a Russian Oligarch.
-There he met with, among others, Alexander Dugin, a Russian neo-fascist who
+There he met with, among others, Alexander Dugin, a Russian neo-fascist who is regarded as the Kremlin's chief ideologist and has contacts with many pro-Russian politicians and activists in the West20.
+Gauland is also known for his infamous words that "Crimea has already been Russian once, and is Russian again.
+It will never return to Ukraine"21.

 Udo Hemmelgarn, a member of AfD and German parliament, is known for his support for the Assad regime and his demand that Germany support the Russian presence in Syria.
-In 2019, Hemmelgarn organized a secret trip of four AfD parliamentarians to Syria.
+In 2019, Hemmelgarn organized a secret trip of four AfD parliamentarians to Syria22

 The media also reached documents according to which Marcus Frohnmaier, an AfD MP and a former head of the party's youth group, was to be supported by Russia.
 The correspondence between a former Russian counterintelligence officer and a member of the Russian Parliament, which the media has acquired, shows the idea of organizing meetings between Russians and representatives of right-wing political parties from Europe, supporting their media campaigns, and organizing demonstrations.
-He was also a guest of the Russian side in the occupied Crimea and in occupied Donbass, where he met with Manuel Ochsenreiter, a neo-Nazi, an observer of the 2014 elections in Crimea, and the president of the German Eurasian Research Center - nota bene,
+He was also a guest of the Russian side in the occupied Crimea and in occupied Donbass, where he met with Manuel Ochsenreiter, a neo-Nazi, an observer of the 2014 elections in Crimea, and the president of the German Eurasian Research Center23 - nota bene.
+AfD asked for a "like" for the Center on its official fanpage24.
+Later, Manuel Ochsenreiter became Frohnmaier's assistant.
+The AfD MP focused, among others, on the opposition to sanctions on Russia, the status of the Crimea, and the war in Ukraine25.